ibm-early-programs/node-red-contrib-media-utils/README.md

 Checking the "Send split messages in order with delay" checkbox will add a delay between sending each message.
 This delay will be equal to the previous segments length in seconds.
 This allows you to play the segments through a speaker in the original order for testing purposes.

+### Unzip

+Unzips a `.zip` folder into separate files.

+The node requires a `.zip` input file and will output the contents on the node's `msg.payload` object.

+Supported msg.payload types:

+* `.zip` file

+Output types:

+* A separate `buffer` for each of the files contained within the input folder.

+#### Gotchas

+Please note that currently the node returns a buffer of all the files contained in the `.zip` including any dotfiles.

 ## Contributing

 For simple typos and fixes please just raise an issue pointing out our mistakes.
 If you need to raise a pull request please read our [contribution guidelines](https://github.com/node-red-contrib-utils/node-red-contrib-media-utils/blob/master/CONTRIBUTING.md) before doing so.